csalmeida/hozokit/README.md

 ## Creating scripts
 Scripts should be imported into `/scripts/index.js`, ECMAScript 2015+ (ES6) is supported as similar to the styling, [scripts are transpiled](https://babeljs.io/) and then bundled into a single file at `assets/scripts/bundle.js`.

-Scripts can be splited into multiple files and imported as needed.
+Scripts can be split into multiple files and imported as needed.

 ### Supporting and maintaining the project